Perched high on the Chilterns escarpment is Aston Rowant National Nature Reserve.

 Meanwhile buzzards, once rare in the Chilterns, have also prospered, so it is virtually impossible to visit or walk in the area without seeing raptors wheeling in the sky.

 Kites were reintroduced using Spanish birds in 1989 in a remarkably successful project run by the RSPB and the Nature Conservancy Council.
 The introduced birds first bred here in 1991.
-Now there are at least 300 breeding pairs and many chicks have been exported to repopulate other suitable areas of England and Scotland.
+Now there are now hundreds of breeding pairs and many chicks have been exported to repopulate other suitable areas of England and Scotland.

 Picnicking on Beacon Hill, you will see many kites riding the thermals seeking carrion and small mammals including rabbits, mice and voles, and birds.
 The route then drops into a valley in the Wormsley Estate, owned by the Getty family.
 The late Sir Paul Getty was much involved in the reintroduction of the red kite and many were released on his estate.